Mitchy1993/dndwiki/content/Worlds/The Forgotten Realms/Terms/Open Lord.md

-The Open Lord (also called the "Unmasked Lord") was the sole member of the [[Lords of Waterdeep]] whose identity was publicly known.
-They held a number of additional titles including Warden of Waterdeep, Overmaster of the Guilds, and Commander of the Watch.
-The Open Lord was also the city's chief diplomat.
-There was only one Open Lord at any one time, but when the previous one died or stepped down, they were replaced by a new one.

-The current Open Lord, replacing the disappeared [[Laeral Silverhand]] is [[Isaiah Stormsurge]]
+- **Open Lord (Unmasked Lord):**
+  - Sole publicly known member of the [[Lords of Waterdeep]].
+  - Holds titles such as Warden of Waterdeep, Overmaster of the Guilds, Commander of the Watch, and chief diplomat.
+  - Only one Open Lord exists at any given time.
+  - Succession occurs when the previous Open Lord dies or steps down, replaced by a new one.